DLBuesen/cv_sim_mediated_in_soln/README.md

 - The app can be run from Windows 10 or from Ubuntu 18.04 LTS.
 - The core of the simulation is carried out in a common Docker Container, which is used regardless of the host operating system.
 Therefore, installation of docker is required.
 On Windows 10 systems, this is done via installation of Docker Desktop and selecting the option to run Linux containers.
 On Ubuntu 18.04, Docker engine must be installed by command line commands.
 - The graphical user interface of the app requires for the host operating system to share screen infrastructure.
 Therefore, on Windows 10 systems, installation of XLaunch is required, and a session must be opened with access control disabled so that docker container can access the screen.
 Additionally, the virtual IP address of the system must be provided; this is included in the startup script but requires manual input from the end-user.
 On Ubuntu 18.04 systems, the commands for screen resource sharing are built into the shell scripts and do not require manual input.
 - For specific instructions for installation windows 10 based systems, click on the "windows10" folder in this project folder.

+# License
+- This app was made using Matlab with an education and research license.
+Therefore, use which is outside of the scope of this licence (i.e. commercial use) is prohibited.

 # Reference Articles
 -[Effect of Substrate Inhibition and Cooperativity on the Electrochemical Responses of Glucose Dehydrogenase.
 Kinetic Characterization of Wild and Mutant Types](https://pubs.acs.org/doi/abs/10.1021/ja204637d)